prpl Foundation - Code Of Conduct

 Once we’ve determined our final action, we’ll contact the original reporter to let them know what action (if any) we’ll be taking.
 We’ll take into account feedback from the reporter on the appropriateness of our response, but we don’t guarantee we’ll act on it.

-Finally, the Community Manager will make a report on the situation to the prpl Executive Director and/or Board of Directors.
+Finally, the Operations Manager will make a report on the situation to the prpl Executive Director and/or Board of Directors.
 The board may choose to make public a report of the incident.